This functionality is available on Onshape's browser, iOS, and Android platforms.

-The Onshape Measure tool is available in Part Studios, for sketches and parts, and in Assemblies, for parts and assemblies.
+The Onshape Measure tool is available in Part Studios, for sketches and parts, and in Assemblies, for parts and assemblies, and for curves and surfaces as well.
 The Measure tool appears in the bottom right corner of the interface in Part Studios and Assemblies, (shown below, in a screenshot from Onshape's desktop application).

 You can filter which measurements are shown by selecting a Measure type from the first dropdown.